 Site Acceptance

 The VTS Provider can set an acceptance step on-site (Site Acceptance) to demonstrate VTS System and/or VTS Equipment to evaluate against the agreed requirements after installation.
 Site Acceptance should not be conducted to repeat the Factory Acceptance Test.
 The VTS Provider can select to set Site Acceptance as a single test or multiple tests depending on delivering VTS System or VTS Equipment complexity.
+The VTS Provider and the supplier may need to test the site conditions, such as environment, access and infrastructure, to fit the purpose before installing VTS System and/ or VTS Equipment.

 Site Acceptance may be the only opportunity to test fulfilling the requirements in the operational environment before the operation launches.
 Site Acceptance test includes the following: